OMNINETGmbH/OMNITRACKER-BPMN-connectors/README.md

 Within the directory **otconn template generator** you can find a connector package and also a .bpmn file which you can use to create new .otconn files.
 The bpmn files contains a BPMN diagram, which allows you to configure a connector package.
 You can find a detailled description within the README.md within the directory.

 ### 1.2 Procedure for versioning existing or adding new connector packages
-1.2.1 Check first, if there is already an existing connector package connecting to the third-party-system You can download and use those connectors with in OMNITRACKER installation.
+1.2.1 *Check first, if there is already an existing connector package connecting to the third-party-system*

+You can download and use those connectors with in OMNITRACKER installation.

-1.2.2a If there is one, use the updating possibility for this connector package
+1.2.2a *If there is one, use the updating possibility for this connector package (Update existing connector package)*

-*Update existing connector package* - **Please Note:** If you want to update an existing connector package, please replace the existing .otconn file.
+If you want to update an existing connector package, please replace the existing .otconn file.
 In addition, we want you to update the README-md file of the directory with the new information about the adapted connector package (see 1.4 for detailled description and rules).

-1.2.2b If there is no existing connector package, create and add a new one
+1.2.2b *If there is no existing connector package, create and add a new one (New connector package)*

-*New connector package* - **Please Note:** If you want you can use the Sceleton folder and / or the *Template Generator BPMN process* (minimum OT version 12.1.100 required) including the connector of additional features to create a new .otconn file.
+If you want you can use the Sceleton folder and / or the *Template Generator BPMN process* (minimum OT version 12.1.100 required) including the connector of additional features to create a new .otconn file.
 Otherwise you can also start from scratch to create the .otconn file (see 1.5 for detailled description and rules).

-1.2.3 Commit a pull request
+1.2.3 *Commit a pull request*

-1.2.4 OMNINET will check the structure of the containing files within the pull request
+1.2.4 *OMNINET will check the structure of the containing files within the pull request*

-**Please note**: OMNINET will **not automatically test** each connector; we will only check the syntax of the .otconn files and README.md which are pulled from users outside of OMNINET.
+OMNINET will **not automatically test** each connector; we will only check the syntax of the .otconn files and README.md which are pulled from users outside of OMNINET.

 ### 1.3 Check existing connector packages
-- Check the existing connecotr packages with the different directories.
+- Check the existing connector packages with the different directories.
 - Each directory contains one .otconn file with multiple connectors within it.
-- You will also find a REDME.md within each folder with detailled information about the connector package.
+- You will also find a README.md within each folder with detailled information about the connector package.
 - Within the issues you can start or enter a discussion about a connector (package).

 ### 1.4 Rules for versioning an existing connector package